pyspace/pyspace/docs/faq.rst

 -----------------------------------------------------

-For some system configurations the LibSVM package is not working together with the multiprocessing package of python and subprocesses are not finished in the right way.
+For some system configurations the LibSVM package is not working together with the multiprocessing package of Python and subprocesses are not finished in the right way.
 So you should use a different classifier or avoid using the multiprocessing package.